 • Nearest Major Airport: Seattle-Tacoma International Airport

-• Average Temperatures: 64°F // 34°F
+• Average Temperature: 64°F // 34°F

-5. Paso Robles, California
+5. Paso Robles, CA

 Beyond the festivities, what makes October the ideal time to visit is the weather.
 While it’s still warm, the intense heat of the summer dies down.
 You’ll be able to comfortably explore the area without getting overheated.